2006–07 FA Women's Premier League Cup

 The 2006–07 FA Women's Premier League Cup was the 16th staging of the FA Women's Premier League Cup, a knockout competition for England's top 36 women's football clubs.

+The competition started on 27 August 2006, and concluded on 25 March 2007 with the final at Glanford Park, Scunthorpe, the first final to be held there.

-The tournament was won by Arsenal, who beat Leeds United 1–0 in the final.
+The tournament was won by Arsenal, who beat Leeds United 1–0 in the final, with Jayne Ludlow scoring the winner in the second minute of stoppage time.